ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 The table above shows containers resource specification and their maximum resource usage.
 The value column is the amount resource configured for the containers, the max_usage column tells us the maximum resource utilization, and the rest columns are the maximum usage value represented in other units.

-With this table, we specified the containers resource request by basing on the maximum utilization shown in the max_usage column.
+With this table, we specified the containers resource request by leaning on the maximum utilization shown in the max_usage column.
 If containers resource maximum utilization values surpass the configuration value, we leave the configuration as it is.
 If the resource maximum values are below the configured value, we change the resource request configuration value to the resource maximum utilization value.

 We applied this rule to all containers of all our gitlab runners configurations.
 We considered the formula was safe enough because containers cpu and memory specifications won't be configured below their maximum actual usages.

 Some containers were configured with very tiny values.
 There were several containers configured down to 50 milicores cpu requests.
 The configuration numbers were so ridiculous.
 Imagine how much money we could save with these super infinitesimal configuration values.
-We then deployed these configurations to production.
+With zero doubt, we deployed these configurations to production.

 At first, everything seemed ok.
 All jobs were successfully executed and we started preparing for cost evaluation.